RM Norton Manor: Prisoner of War Camp: No. 665 Cross Keys

 In 1941, the British Army established a 300-person Prisoner of War (POW) camp on a northern part of the site at Burnshill, designated POW Camp No.665 Cross Keys.
 Initially housing Italian Army prisoners from the Western Desert Campaign, it later housed German prisoners post the Battle of Normandy.

 Post War Ordnance Depot (1945–1978)

 After the end of hostilities, the US Army handed the base back to the British Army.
 Re-designated No.3 Supply Reserve Depot, the Army equipped it with a civil workforce, who were charged with sourcing, buying and then packing various supplies packs, mainly ration food but also other supplies, for British Army units stationed around the world.

 Despite extensive lobbying by local Member of Parliament Edward du Cann on the Under-Secretary of State for Defence for the Army Merlyn Rees, the decision was made to close the depot in 1966.
-With the branch-line to Barnstaple also closing under the Beeching Axe, the station at Norton Fitzwarren was closed by British Railways in October 1966.
+With the branch-line to Barnstaple also closing under the Beeching cuts, the station at Norton Fitzwarren was closed by British Railways in October 1961.